-Reviewing the situation of the armed struggle in Africa in 1973, The Peking Review stated that that year "saw sustained fresh victories for the African people against imperialism, old and neo-6 colonialism, and racism; the falmes of the armed struggle raged."
-The Review then went on to identify those areas where the "flames of war" have been going on unabated: "Apart from Guinea-Bissau in Western Africa, the popular armed struggles were mainly concentrated 7 in the South, embracing Angola, Mozambique, Zimbabwe and Namibia."
+Reviewing the situation of the armed struggle in Africa in 1973, The Peking Review stated that that year "saw sustained fresh victories for the African people against imperialism, old and neocolonialism, and racism; the flames of the armed struggle raged".
+The Review then went on to identify those areas where the "flames of war" have been going on unabated: "Apart from Guinea-Bissau in Western Africa, the popular armed struggles were mainly concentrated 9 in the South, embracing Angola, Mozambique, Zimbabwe and Namibia."

-This review of events in the African continent, appears from Peking's point of view, to be clearly in consonant with the Chinese ideological premise that the world situation is excellent "in which countries want independence, nations want liberation and the people 8 want revolution."
-The "excellent" international situation is predicated on the state of a "great disorder" prevailing in the world in which among other things the "third world has become stronger and more united, (with the escalated struggles of the Asian and African peoples against imperialism and hagemonism), playing an ever 9 more significant role in international affairs."
-Furthermore, the "great disorder in the world" is viewed in the context of "imperialism", modern revisionism and reactionaries of various countries have been 10 thrown into confusion".
+This review of events in the African continent, appears from Peking's point of view, to be clearly in consonant with the Chinese ideological premise that the world situation is excellent "in which countries want independence, nations want liberation and the people want revolution".
+The "excellent" international situation is predicated on the state of a "great disorder" prevailing in the world in which among other things the "third world has become stronger and more united, (with the escalated struggles of the Asian and African peoples against imperialism and hegemonism), play-11 ing an ever more significant role in international affairs".
+Furthermore, the "great disorder in the world" is viewed in the context of "imperialism", modern revisionism and ractionaries of 12 various countries have been thrown into confusions".